 So when I learned about the sad news on Mang Per’s health, I was profoundly affected even though the old man doesn’t know me.
 But I know him.
 Because Mang Per is one of those pleasant reminders of my childhood and growing up years in UP Campus.
 And that sad news about Mang Per just became the gel that brought me and Elaine, a former neighbor from Amorsolo in UP Campus, together (the reason that inspired me to invite her) so we could visit Mang Per in the hospital.

 Elaine and her childhood family left Amorsolo in 1994.
 But even during those times, we hardly spoke.
-Like I said, I was a recluse.
+Like I said, I was distant, an introvert.
 I also invited Orly, I invited him remembering our previous brief chat in Facebook.
 A chat that I consider memorable because it informed the both of us that we’re of the same age (he’s just one month older).

 For the longest time, Orly and I both believed that I was the younger one and he’s the older one.
 We both believed that he looks older than I am.
 (Actually he really do look older than me, with his huge built and tall height, he used to be slim when he was younger, well, I used to be slim when I was younger, too.)
 So I remembered to invite him, in replacement to his suggestion that we have snack or lunch together after that brief pleasant chat.
 Orly suggested a meet-up (which I said yes to) out of his amusement that we’re only able to chat after 37 years since our birth.
 In that chat, I mentioned to him that one of my elementary classmates in Balara, Alvin, was his classmate in UPIS.
 I saw them together riding a bike in our street and because I was shy, I didn’t go out to approach them, to say hi to Alvin.
 Well, in the virtual world, I wasn’t so shy anymore to send a friend request to Alvin after seeing him in Orly’s FB Friends list.
 (I don’t know if Alvin still remembers me but he accepted my friend request and I initiated to chat up with him in FB, more than once because of this elementary classmates reunion that I was organizing upon the request of my other classmates after I posted our Grade 6 class picture.
 It was surreal, chatting with him after 25 years.
 He looks so different now.
 We both look different now, all of us, me and my former classmates in elementary who I am able to reconnect with in FB all look different now.)